Recommended Student PC Configuration

 CONNECTING YOUR PC to the MBCNet

-Rules of the Road – the MBC Acceptable Use Policies
+Rules of the Road – the Mary Baldwin Acceptable Use Policies

-You are REQUIRED to READ the Acceptable Use Policies and Guidelines regarding use of MBC facilities, network ID and email accounts.
+You are REQUIRED to READ the Acceptable Use Policies and Guidelines regarding use of Mary Baldwin facilities, network ID and email accounts.

-Connection to the MBC network is a privilege, not a right, and subject to compliance with all the specifications of the Acceptable Use Policy.
+Connection to the Mary Baldwin network is a privilege, not a right, and subject to compliance with all the specifications of the Acceptable Use Policy.
 Use of the Mary Baldwin computer network implies your acceptance and compliance with all rules, policies and regulations!